 A Waeco compressor fridge.
 The 21-litre CDF26 is brilliant for two.
 And for a family, this CFX-35, 32-litre one is superbly quiet.
 They both stay cold whatever the temperature outside.

 The Cobb is a great outdoor ‘cobblestone’ or charcoal-fuelled cooker.
-Not the best barbecue, but very versatile for other types of cooking.
+Not really a barbecue, but very versatile for other types of cooking.
 Have a look at our review

 The Reisenthel hanging toilet bag has supplanted our one-time favourite Samsonite.
 The medium size is plenty big enough, it’s easy to find things, there’s a mirror and it looks lovely.
 Perfect for hanging in trees, in the campervan or in the shower block.